Patricia Parker to direct Institute for the Arts & Humanities | The Well

 Parker’s work has been recognized with numerous honors, including the UNC Office of the Provost Engaged Scholarship Award for teaching in 2013, the University Diversity Award in 2014 and the National Communication Association’s Engaged Scholars Service Award (Organizational Communication) in 2010.
 She received her bachelor of arts degree in speech communication at Arkansas Tech University, her master of arts degree from California State University and her doctorate in communication studies from the University of Texas at Austin.

-Parker will replace Andy Perrin, who has accepted a position at Johns Hopkins University in Baltimore.
+Parker will succeed Andy Perrin, who has accepted a position at Johns Hopkins University in Baltimore.